Skip to content

 source

-rewind(r, degree)
+rewind(r, index)

 Arguments

-• r::Union{Barycentric,Approximation}: the rational function to rewind
+• r::Approximation}: the approximation to rewind

-• degree::Integer: the degree to rewind to
+• index::Integer: the iteration number to rewind to

 Returns